morsimha/Go-code-breaker-game/README.md

 The game supports:
 - **Single-player mode** - One player plays against the computer
 - **Multiplayer mode** - 2+ players take turns guessing the code
+- **Time-based challenge** - Players must guess within a time limit or forfeit their turn
 - Docker and Kubernetes deployment
 - CLI-based interaction